CarolinRue/german-map-symbols/README.md

 # german-map-icons
-A collection of icons especially for maps from german-speaking countries
+An adaptable collection of icons especially for maps of the German-speaking area